Entheogenic drugs and the archaeological record: Common era

 A Finnish study assayed psilocybin concentrations in old herbarium specimens, and concluded that although psilocybin concentration decreased linearly over time, it was relatively stable.
 They were able to detect the chemical in specimens that were 115 years old.

 New World

 The Maya, Olmecs, and Aztecs have well-documented entheogenic complexes.
 North American cultures also have a tradition of entheogens.
 In South America, especially in Peru, the archaeological study of cultures like Chavin, Cupisnique, Nazca and Moche, have demonstrated the use of entheogens through archaeobotanical, iconographic and paraphernalia.

+Egypt

+In Egypt, the use of opium was generally restricted to priests, magicians, and warriors, its invention is credited to Thoth, and it was said to have been given by Isis to Ra as treatment for a headache.
+A figure of the Minoan "goddess of the narcotics", wearing a crown of three opium poppies, BCE, was recovered from the Sanctuary of Gazi, Crete, together with a simple smoking apparatus.

-Olmec entheogens
+Olmec

 The Olmec (1200 BCE to 400 BCE) lived in Central America and are largely viewed by many as the mother culture of Aztecs and Maya.
 The Olmecs left no written works on their belief structures, so many interpretations on Olmec beliefs are largely based on interpretations of murals and artifacts.
 Archaeologists state three reasons for believing that the Olmecs used entheogens: